Chapter 14.09.260

 14.09.260.020 Applicability.

 A. Applicable to All Zoning Districts.
-The provisions of this chapter apply to all signs in all zoning districts, constructed or altered on or after the effective date of this title, unless otherwise specified.
+The provisions of this chapter apply to all signs in all zoning districts, constructed or altered on or after the effective date of the ordinance codified in this title, unless otherwise specified.
 If any zoning district or specific plan imposes requirements which conflict with those set forth by this chapter, the more restrictive provisions shall prevail.

 1. The provisions of this chapter shall not be construed to prohibit a person from holding a sign while picketing or protesting on public property that has been determined to be a traditional or designated public forum, so long as the person holding the sign does not block ingress and egress from buildings, create a safety hazard by impeding travel on sidewalks, in bike or vehicle lanes, or on trails, or violate any other reasonable time, place, and manner restrictions adopted by the City.